janschill/cern-solid-code-investigation/thesis/draft.md

       * Indico: prevent spam -> requires additional Indico session
         * comments not shown -> order of persisting data
       * Control access to pod
-        * application has full root access to the pod
+        * application has full root access to the pod -> app launcher
-        * app launcher
     * Development/Testing
       * permissions
         * handling case when permissions are not enough
+          * how to detect agent has given control access
         * creating proper ACL, from on every resource to container based
       * discoverability of the comments (UUID in filename)
       * comment persistence